AdobeDocs/analytics.en/help/components/locations/locations-manager.md

 ---
 # Locations manager

-The Locations manager allows you to view, create, edit, or delete locations.
-Locations can be used for any of the following purposes:
+The Locations manager allows you to view, create, edit, or delete accounts and locations.
+These can be used for any of the following purposes:

 * Exporting files using [Data Feeds](/help/export/analytics-data-feed/create-feed.md)
 * Exporting reports using [Data Warehouse](/help/export/data-warehouse/create-request/dw-request-report-destinations.md)